spokestack/spokestack.io/content/docs/iOS/getting-started.md

 In this example, `SpeechConfiguration.apiId` and `SpeechConfiguration.apiSecret` are set to sample values that let you try Spokestack TTS with a demo voice, without creating an account.
 You can [get your own free API credentials](/create).
 For more TTS input configuration options, see [the TTS guide](/docs/Concepts/tts).

 If you want more fine-grained control over how the TTS response is played back, you're free to feed the `TextToSpeechResult.url` in the `success` handler into your own audio player.
 See the [cookbook](cookbook) for a quick version of that recipe.

+## To wake or not to wake

+When we first configured Spokestack, we used voice activity-activated speech recognition, but that's not the only way you can start transcribing your users' speech!

+### I want the user to tap a button before talking

+After the pipeline is started, call `pipeline.activate()` in the action of whatever button you want to activate the microphone.
+This skips the wakeword step of the pipeline and starts the Automatic Speech Recognition (ASR) component directly.
+ASR will stop automatically after the user is silent for a few seconds (how _many_ seconds is one of the configuration parameters we hinted at earlier) or after a preconfigured timeout is reached, but if you need to stop listening immediately for any reason, call `pipeline.deactivate()`.
+You can then call `pipeline.activate()` to start ASR again or `pipeline.stop()` to shut the pipeline down completely.

+Note that, as we mentioned earlier, the very first time you start a speech pipeline, the microphone is activated, so your user will be presented with permissions modals for the microphone and speech recognition; you may want to plan for this in your designs.

+### I want to use a wakeword

+If you want your app to be controllable purely by voice, you need a wakeword — a word (or short phrase) that tells your app "the next thing the user says is meant for you".
+Spokestack comes with a default wakeword ("Spokestack", believe it or not), and that's enabled just by changing the pipeline profile enum in the `SpeechPipeline` we just set up.
+Try changing `.vadTriggerAppleSpeech` to `.appleWakewordAppleSpeech` in that Spokestack configuration example.
+Then, to begin listening for the default wakeword "Spokestack", just call `pipeline.start()`.

+## Understanding your users

+Spokestack leaves the choice of NLU up to you, but we do offer our own full-featured NLU component for Spokestack based on years of research and lessons learned from working with other services.
+Our NLU runs directly on your user's device, instead of calling back to the cloud.
+If you're a fan of the cloud, though, you might want to check out [DialogFlow](https://dialogflow.com/), [LUIS](https://www.luis.ai/home), or [wit.ai](https://wit.ai/).
+And if your app is simple enough, you can make your own NLU with string matching or regular expressions (see the [cookbook](cookbook) for an example of this).

 ## Conclusion